 Alameda is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 77,660 people and 16 constituent neighborhoods, Alameda is the 108th largest community in California.
-Alameda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 78,630 people and 16 constituent neighborhoods, Alameda is the 108th largest community in California.
+Alameda has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Alameda home prices are not only among the most expensive in California, but Alameda real estate also consistently ranks among the most expensive in America.

 Alameda is a decidedly white-collar city, with fully 87.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Alameda is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Alameda who work in office and administrative support (14.59%), management occupations (13.78%), and sales jobs (9.11%).

 Also of interest is that Alameda has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Alameda is also a city of artists.
 Alameda has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Alameda’s character.